trek-view/basecamp/_posts/2021-03-26-software-upload-panoramas-street-view.md

 **Overview**

-GoThru was one of the first pieces of software in the market allowing people to create indoor virtual tours and upload to Street View seamlessly.
+GoThru was one of the first companies in the market that allowed people to create indoor virtual tours and upload them to Street View seamlessly.

 StreetBuilder is great at helping extract the correct panoramas from videos or sequences of photos prior to upload.

 To upload to Street View, you first need to upload to the GoThru platform and then publish Street View.
-This requires a paid GoThru plans, which if uploading many tours can become very expensive. $23.95 buys 10 tour uploads to Street View, costing $2 for each additional tour.
+This requires a paid GoThru plan, which means if you're uploading a high number of tours it can quickly become very expensive.

 ## Panoskin Trailblazer